-Volunteering Tasmania Inc. is dependent on the former Department of Health and Department of Social Services for the majority of its revenue used to operate the business.
-At the date of this report the Board has no reason to believe the Department of Health and Department of Social Services will not continue to support Volunteering Tasmania Inc..
+Volunteering Tasmania Inc. is dependent on the Department of Health, Department of Social Services and Department of Communities Tasmania for the majority of its revenue used to operate the business.
+At the date of this report the Board has no reason to believe the Department of Health, Department of Social Services and Department of Communities Tasmania will not continue to support Volunteering Tasmania Inc.